The novels that inspired Rebecka Martinsson: Arctic Murders - the major TV series

 The body is quickly identified, raising hopes of an open-and-shut solution.
 But when a six-month-old suicide is disinterred, Rebecka Martinsson and Anna-Maria Mella find themselves investigating shocking corruption at the heart of one of Sweden's most successful mining companies.
 One that has powerful enemies of its own.

 Asa Larsson was born and grew up in Kiruna, Sweden.
 She is a qualified lawyer and made her debut in 2003 with The Savage Altar, which was awarded the Swedish Crime Writers' Association prize for best debut novel.
-Its sequel, The Blood Spilt, was chosen as Best Swedish Crime Novel of 2004.
+Its sequel, The Blood Spilt, was chosen as Best Swedish Crime Novel of 2004, as was The Second Deadly Sin in 2011.
+Her novels have been adapted for television and will be shown in the UK on More 4 from January 19, 2018.